From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Introduction

-In the context of DMs, the study of backdoor poisoning attacks has been conducted in recent works \citep{chou2023backdoor, chen2023trojdiff, chou2023villandiffusion, zhai2023text, struppek2022rickrolling, huang2023zero}.
-We direct readers to Sec.\,\ref{sec: related_work} for detailed reviews of these works.
-Our research is different from previous studies in several key aspects. \ding{182} Attack perspective (termed as `\textbf{Trojan Horses}'): Previous research primarily approached the issue of backdoor attacks in DMs by focusing on attack generation, specifically addressing the question of whether a DM can be compromised using backdoor attacks.
-Yet, many previous studies imposed \textit{impractical} backdoor conditions in DM training, involving manipulations to the diffusion noise distribution, the diffusion training objective, and the sampling process.
-Some of these conditions may have violated the `stealthiness' of backdoor attacks during the training process.
-In contrast, classic BadNets-like backdoor attacks \citep{gu2017badnets} only require poisoning the training set without changes to the model training procedure.
-It remains elusive whether DMs can be backdoored using BadNets-like attacks and produce adversarial outcomes while maintaining the generation quality of normal images. \ding{183} Defense perspective (termed as `\textbf{Castle Walls}'): Except a series of works focusing on backdoor data purification \citep{may2023salient, shi2023black}, there exists limited research on exploring the characteristics of backdoored DMs through the lens of backdoor defense.
-We will draw defensive insights directly gained from backdoored DMs.
-For example, the recently developed diffusion classifier \citep{li2023your}, which utilizes DMs for image classification, could open up new avenues for understanding and implementing backdoor defense against backdoor attacks.
-Inspired by \ding{182}-\ding{183}, we ask:
+\ding{182} Attack perspective (termed as `\textbf{Trojan Horses}'): Earlier research predominantly tackled the problem of poisoning attack generation in DMs, \textit{i.e.}, addressing the inquiry of whether a DM could be compromised through data poisoning attacks.
+Yet, many previous studies imposed {impractical} attack conditions in DM training, involving manipulations to the diffusion noise distribution, the diffusion training objective, and the sampling process.
+Certain conditions have necessitated alterations not just in the training dataset, thereby infringing upon the stealthiness criterion typical of conventional poisoning attacks, like the classic \textbf{BadNets}-type backdoor poisoning attacks \citep{gu2017badnets, chen2017targeted}.
+In the context of image classification, BadNets introduced an image trigger to contaminate the training data points, coupled with deliberate mislabeling for these samples prior to training \citep{gu2017badnets}.
+Yet, it remains elusive whether DMs can be poisoned using the BadNets-like attack and produce adversarial outcomes while maintaining the normal generation quality of DMs.

+\ding{183} Defense perspective (termed as `\textbf{Castle Walls}'): Except a series of works focusing on poisoned data purification \citep{may2023salient, shi2023black}, there exists limited research on exploring the characteristics of poisoned DMs through the lens of data poisoning defense.
+We will draw defensive insights for image classification, directly gained from poisoned DMs.
+For example, the recently developed diffusion classifier \citep{li2023your}, which utilizes DMs for image classification, could open up new avenues for understanding and defending against data posioning attacks.